What’s in This Article

 Understanding the London Transit Zone System

-Zones are numbered 1 to 6.
+The map numbers zones 1 to 6.
 The boundaries act as “fare steps.”
 Traveling through Zone 1 is almost always the most expensive choice.

 The Elizabeth Line